tsnellgrove/dark_castle3/doc/to_do.md

 	- TBD: refactor Weapon
 	- TBD: refactor Switch
 - TBD: refactor Room class
+	- TBD: exmine titles for rooms as separate buffer line (enables brief / verbose and also diff dict)
 	- DONE: should be able to get basic descriptions from Container and Creature classes
 		- DONE: need methods in class for this - reuse in Container & Creature examine
 	- DONE: for look, don't show container contents as 'nothing' if the container is_empty() ??